jwnichols3/ebs-examples/terraform-alert-automation/README.md

 You will want to delete the file `.terraform.lock.hcl` before running `terraform apply` to ensure a clean deployment.

+Be sure to zip the two python files into separate files before running `terraform apply`.

+Here are samples of how to zip the files using zip:

+`zip -r ebs-lambda-cw-alarm-impairedvol-create.zip ebs-lambda-cw-alarm-impairedvol-create.py`

+`zip -r ebs-lambda-cw-alarm-impairedvol-delete.zip ebs-lambda-cw-alarm-impairedvol-delete.py`

 ## Contents

 The following files are included: